Hypospadias Care Based on Your Child’s Needs

 If Hypospadias Surgery Is Needed

 When surgery is necessary, it is usually done between six and 18 months of age, when anesthesia is safe and the penis has completed its initial growth phase.
 Our pediatric urologists have advanced experience treating hypospadias, so we explain all your options and offer guidance to help you decide what’s right for your son.

 Performing the surgery correctly the first time prevents the need for multiple corrective procedures.
 That’s why it’s so important to work with pediatric urologists who have experience treating hypospadias.

-- Our pediatric urologists treat a large number of severe hypospadias for a center of our size while maintaining a very low complication rate -- less than 5 percent for distal hypospadias and less than 10 percent for proximal hypospadias.
+Our pediatric urologists treat a large number of severe hypospadias for a center of our size while maintaining a very low complication rate -- less than 5% for distal hypospadias and less than 10% for proximal hypospadias.
 That’s among the lowest in the country.

-- Our experienced surgeons and pediatric anesthesiologists make surgery as safe and comfortable as possible for your child.
-In fact, Duke Children’s is one of only seven hospitals in the U.S. verified as a level I children's surgery center by the American College of Surgeons.
+Our experienced surgeons and pediatric anesthesiologists make surgery as safe and comfortable as possible for your child.
+Duke Children’s has been verified as a level I children's surgery center by the American College of Surgeons.
 This Level I designation recognizes our commitment to providing the safest and highest-quality surgical care to our young patients.

-- Surgery can be frightening for kids.
-Our child life specialists can help explain the surgery so they know what to expect and help them feel better through play learning, fun activities, and encouragement.
+Surgery can be frightening for kids.
+Our child life specialists can help explain the surgery, so your child knows what to expect, and help your child feel better through play learning, fun activities, and encouragement.